Attendance and Punctuality

 We recognise punctuality as an important related issue as frequent lateness will cause children to miss aspects of their education, is upsetting for the child, and is disruptive to others.

-If your child is absent, please telephone the school as soon as possible on the first day of absence and let us know.
+If your child is absent, please contact the school, either by telephone or email, as soon as possible on the first day of absence and let us know.

 The school telephone number is 020 8669 3978.
-If you do not call the school to confirm why your child is not at school, you will firstly receive a text message and then if we do not get a response, a phone call from the school office.
+If you do not contact the school to confirm why your child is absent, you will firstly receive a text message and then if we do not get a response, a phone call from the school office.
 We will then work through your child’s contact list in an attempt to get a response and a reason for their absence.

 Once a child is registered at a school, the Parent/Carer is legally responsible for making sure that they attend regularly.